Skip to content

 Use metrics to understand actual traffic patterns:

-• Track rate_limit_violations_total metric
+• Track the rate_limit_exceeded_total metric

 • Identify legitimate vs. abusive traffic